- Clerk and Recorder

 - Complete Your Marriage License or Civil Union License and Certificate

 Once issued, you have 35 days to complete your Marriage license or Civil Union license.
-Follow the instructions on this printer-friendly PDF.
+Follow the instructions on this printer-friendly PDF in English or Spanish.

 - Record Your License